gungor/gungor.github.io/_posts/2020-12-28-springboot-k8s-configmap-reload.markdown

 If kube-proxy does not allow WebSocket then API Server is polled by HttpClient.

 In Spring side, bootstrap.yaml reload mode and configmap name given.
 I deliberately disabled actuator endpoints, because most examples include actuator endpoints, however it is not required because fabric8-client refreshes bean internally.
 In pom.xml however actuator dependencies needed since fabric8-config depends on actuator configuration classes.
+<a class="text-accent" href="https://github.com/gungor/springboot-k8s-configmap-reload-example">See example</a>
 {% highlight yml %}
 spring:
   application: